sfigg/commercialization-public/design/component-guidelines/universal-serial-bus--usb-.md

 ### USB scenarios for Windows 10 devices

 Windows 10 enables hardware vendors to innovate and build great Dual Role and USB Type-C systems.
-A few examples of the new scenarios enabled by new USB features in Windows 10 are illustrated below:
+A few examples of the scenarios enabled by USB features in Windows 10 are illustrated below:

 -   Replace proprietary docking connectors with industry standard USB Type-C connector